Christian1984/100-days-of-code/log.md

 - styled the <a>-tags to look like buttons
 - styles the pill-buttons
 - styled the modal dialog
+- freestyle-styled the title-bar... will check against the solution tomorrow

 **Thoughts and Takeaways:**
 - learned that <a>-tags are INLINE-tags by default. use `display: block;` to turn them into block elements, so that margins from other elements have an impact on them